 The only way to find your own personal answers to these questions is to face the problems you and your partner are experiencing without hesitancy.
 It is also important be self aware and recognize if your unhappiness is due to your relationship or you yourself.
 The website of Austin marriage counselor Kathleen Snyder says, “When one or both parties are struggling with deep-seated personal issues, that may negatively impact the relationship.”

 Sometimes, figuring out what your problems are is just as difficult as dealing with them.
-In order to be more analytical, here are some common marriage problems to consider.
+In order to be more analytical, there are many common marriage problems to consider.
+If you are having trouble, a Houston divorce lawyer can help you figure out exactly what problems you may be having.

 Although independence can be healthy, especially for your friendships and careers, leading separate lives can be detrimental to a relationship.
 You don’t have to take your partner everywhere, but inviting them to office Christmas parties or bringing them around your friends on occasion will connect your lives while still maintaining your own personal identities.